elasticsoftworks/commc/README.md

 Libraries can be integrated individually or as a complete suite.
 Each component maintains its own documentation and examples within its respective directory.

 The modular design allows developers to include only needed functionality without carrying unnecessary overhead.

-## Resources

-Additional documentation, tutorials, and examples can be found archived at [LibMephisto](http://71.131.94.115/mediawiki/).

 ## Licensing